-We continue to monitor the impact of the novel coronavirus ("COVID-19") pandemic on all aspects of our business and locations, including how it is impacting our tenants and vendors.
+We continue to monitor the impact of the novel coronavirus ("COVID-19") pandemic on all aspects of our business and locations, including how a resurgence might impact our tenants and vendors.
 The Company's deferrals, modifications and rent abatements have proven effective helping our tenants endure the economic impacts of the pandemic.
-As of December 31, 2021, our deferred rent balance was \$0.4 million, down from \$4.5 million at December 31, 2020 due primarily to collections during the year.
-We recognized bad debt recoveries of \$2.0 million during the year ended December 31, 2021, based on favorable trends in collections from our tenants impacted by the pandemic.
-Tenants with which we have agreed to defer rent have generally been paying both their regular rental obligations as well as the amounts of deferred rent.
-See Note 13 - "Leases" for additional information.
+As of December 31, 2022, our deferred rent balance was less than \$0.1 million, down from \$0.4 million at December 31, 2021 and \$4.5 million at December 31, 2020, due primarily to collections of such rent.
+Tenants with which we agreed to defer rent mostly paid both their regular rental obligations as well as the amounts of deferred rent.
+See Note 14 - "Leases" for additional information.

-However, we are unable to predict with certainty the future impact that the COVID-19 pandemic will have on our financial condition, results of operations and cash flows due to numerous uncertainties, including the effects of the Omicron variant or of the emergence and potential and actual spreading of any other variant of COVID-19 in the U.S or any place from which our tenants may receive goods or services.
+However, we are unable to predict with certainty the future impact that the COVID-19 pandemic will have on our financial condition, results of operations and cash flows due to numerous uncertainties, including the effects of the emergence and potential and actual spreading of a new variant of the coronavirus in the U.S or any place from which our tenants may receive goods or services.